 A tall, rangy, 6-feet-4 Don Demeter played major-league baseball for 11 seasons, mostly patrolling the outfield grass, while also spending time at the infield corners.
-A man of deep abiding faith, he was a member of the Fellowship of Christian Athletes and is currently a pastor in his hometown, Oklahoma City.1 A very highly regarded player during his career, he is largely a forgotten man now.
+A man of deep abiding faith, he was a member of the Fellowship of Christian Athletes and a pastor in his hometown, Oklahoma City.1 A very highly regarded player during his career, he is largely a forgotten man now.
 While a member of the 1967 Red Sox for only a few months, he was part of the trade that brought over Gary Bell, a key member of the Impossible Dream.

 Don had an older brother, who became a dentist, as well as both an older and a younger sister.
 His own interest in baseball began around fifth grade – the first time school had offered organized ball teams.
 “I was always able to run faster than most of the kids.
 All the kids had an interest in baseball.
 There wasn’t any television to watch.
 That’s just what we did – we went from baseball to basketball to football.”
 Baseball was his best sport, and from an early age he knew that was what he wanted to do.
 “It never dawned on me that I wouldn’t play in the major leagues.
 If I’d known the odds….”